kfjahnke/envutil/README.md

 selected by using the relevant additional parameters.
 Finally, --itp -2 uses 'twining' - inlined oversampling with subsequent weighted pixel binning.
-The default with this method is to use a simple 2X2 box filter on a signal which is oversampled by a factor of four.
+The default with this method is to use a simple 2X2 box filter on a signal which is interpolated with bilinear interpolation, and oversampled by a factor of four.
 Additional parameters can change the amount of oversampling and add gaussian weights to the filter parameters.
 Twining is quite fast (if the number of filter taps isn't very large); when down-scaling, the parameter 'twine' should be at least the same as the scaling factor to avoid aliasing.
 When upscaling, larger twining values will slighly soften the output and suppress the star-shaped artifacts typical for bilinear interpolation.
 Twining is new and this is a first approach.
 The method is intrinsically very flexible (it's based on a generalization of convolution), and the full flexibility isn't accessible in 'extract' with the parameterization as it stands now, but it's already quite useful with the few parameters I offer.

 The program uses [zimt](https://github.com/kfjahnke/zimt) as it's 'strip-mining' and SIMD back-end, and sets up the pixel pipelines using zimt's functional composition tools.